ivan-guerra/programmador.com/content/posts/linux-driver-development-for-embedded-processors.md

 developing basic drivers for a variety of GPIO, I2C, and SPI devices.

 One gripe is that the book doesn't have an upfront listing of all the hardware required so you can buy it before reading.
 This issue is now fixed.
-A list of lab hardware[^5] exists on the book's GitHub repo.
+A [list of lab hardware][7] exists on the book's GitHub repo.
 Unlike with the processors, *most* of the supporting hardware is affordable.
 A tip if you want to save some money.
 Don't buy the MIKROE ColorClick and Button R Click devices (a savings of over $50 after shipping).
 Using a $20 breadboard kit with LEDs, resistors, push